open-telemetry/opentelemetry-specification/README.md

 ### Terminology

-[terminology.md](./terminology.md) provides a glossary for languages commonly used throughout the OpenTelemetry project.
+[terminology.md](./terminology.md) provides a glossary for language commonly used throughout the OpenTelemetry project.

 ### Specification